Introduction

 Dramaturgs today spend more time researching audience demographics and psychographics.
 They may conduct surveys, focus groups, and interviews to gain insights into current and potential theatregoers in a given community.
 This helps shape decisions about play selection, marketing, and audience engagement efforts.

 Involving the audience earlier in the creative process is another trend.
-Dramaturgs may share script drafts or scenes with focus groups to get feedback and gauge reactions during development workshops.
+We may share script drafts or scenes with focus groups to get feedback and gauge reactions during development workshops.
 Audience advocates in the rehearsal room allow productions to see the show through the eyes of target audiences and make adjustments accordingly.

 Post-show discussions and audience engagement activities like talkbacks are also growing.
-Dramaturgs play a key role in facilitating dialogue between the artists and audience members.
+Dramaturgists play a key role in facilitating dialogue between the artists and audience members.
 This two-way communication loop provides useful insights for future productions aimed at that community.

 Overall, the focus is deepening connections with audiences.
 Dramaturgs help theatre speak to, reflect, and even be shaped by its community.
 Understanding and engaging diverse audiences enables more relevant, impactful theatre that remains vital in people's lives.